 Now that you know how to calculate voltage drop in series and parallel circuits, you can ensure that your electrical systems operate efficiently and safely.
 Knowing how to calculate voltage drop can save you time and money when it comes to troubleshooting electrical problems and setting up optimal systems.

-How To Calculate The Voltage Drop Across A Resistor In Parallel Circuit
+How To Calculate Voltage In A Series Circuit Quora

 Physics Tutorial Parallel Circuits